-- on discharge of the Board of Governors financial decisions to help the committee consider actions and assess year on year progress - the work of the internal auditor; - the work of the external auditor; - the financial management and governance self-assessment process; - the work of the executive managers within the academy who have responsibility for the development and maintenance of the internal control framework.
+- the work of the ; - the work of the external auditor; - the financial management and governance self-assessment process; - the work of the executive managers within the academy who have responsibility for the development and maintenance of the internal control framework.

-The accounting officer has been advised of the implications of the result of their review of the system of internal control by the audit committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The accounting officer has been advised of the implications of the result of their review of the system of internal control by the committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.

-Approved by order of the members of the Board of Governors on 15 December 2020 and signed on their behalf by.
+Approved by order of the members of the Board of Governors on their behalf by: